Assumptionists: Assumptionists/Augustinians of the Assumption

-No proof of these assertions is given and no Jewish person or organisation is identified.
-This overt hate campaign no doubt contributed to the subsequent laws which curtailed the activities of the Assumptionists in France.

 When the Republican party came to power, it required religious orders to be reorganized and registered.
 Some organizations, including the Assumptionists, refused and went into exile instead.
 In 1900 the congregation was suppressed within French territory, this action being based on the charge that they were accumulating a fund to be used in a royalist movement to overthrow the Republic.
 Many priests went abroad; other remained in France as secular priests under the authority of local bishops.

-At the time of their "suppression" the Assumptionists maintained twenty Apostolic schools which were all closed.
+At the time of their suppression the Assumptionists maintained twenty Apostolic schools which were all closed.
 The congregation then took up the work in other quarters.
-Similar schools have been established in Italy, Belgium, England, and the United States.
+Similar schools were established in Italy, Belgium, England, and the United States.
 "La Bonne Presse" was purchased at the time of the suppression by Paul Feron-Vrau, a wealthy manufacturer of Lisle, and all its publications were continued without any change.
-Much of the good accomplished by the Assumptionists was effected through this medium.
-No popular Catholic paper had reached a degree of circulation equal to that of "La Croix".
-In Chile, they publish in Spanish "Echoes from the Sanctuary of Lourdes".
+In Chile, they published in Spanish "Echoes from the Sanctuary of Lourdes".
 In their journalistic work they were aided by the Oblate Sisters of the Assumption, an order established by d'Alzon to assist in their Oriental missions, but whose activities are not contained to that field.
 Until the suppression they directed the women's section in the publishing rooms of the "Christian Press" as well as the hospitals, orphan asylums, and schools.